barryclark/jekyll-now/_posts/2017-12-30-Intro-Level-CNN.md

 #### Q&A
 1. What is learning rate schedule and how important is it?
+    In training deep networks, you can obtain better results by annealing the learning rate over time.
+While a relatively large initial learning rate is important for optimizers like SGD not to get stuck in a local minimum, a too large LR during the later stage of training will cause the optimizer to bounce around the optimal point and not be able to converge correctly.

+    There are several methods we can use to anneal learning rate.
+One of them is just to simply stop the training and change the LR manually.
+It requires a fairly good intuition and can be really tricky sometimes.

+    Learning rate schedule is another method, it sets up an algorithm to decay the learning rate during the training.
+There are three common types:

+    * Step decay:   Step decay reduces the learning rate by some factor every few steps (oftentimes it's epochs).
+    * Exponential decay: Decay the learning rate exponentially according to the number of steps.
+A implementation from tf.train.exponential_decay:
+    > decayed_learning_rate = learning_rate * decay_rate ^ (global_step / decay_steps)
+    * 1/t decay: Just as what it says, the number of steps is down there in the denominator.
+A implementation from tf.train.inverse_time_decay:
+    > decayed_learning_rate = learning_rate / (1 + decay_rate * t)

+    Another way to adjust the learning rate during training is to use a per-parameter adaptive learning rate methods.
+Refer to the **Notes of the day** for more.

 2. In what way does the metrics of sparsity aid learning process?
 3. What's Adam?

+    Refer to **Notes of the day** down at bottom of the post.

+## Notes of the day

+I'll copy and paste the questions that I asked you to refer to this part from above.
+1. What's moving averages?
+How is it used in DL?
+2. What's momentum used in training?
+3. What's Adam?

+It turns out these questions are all connected.
+And the answers to them all reside in a topic called "Per-parameter adaptive learning rate methods".

+Forgive me as I'll keep you hanging on these questions.
+As of right now I'm working on experimenting the differences between the methods, and I will write a dedicated post on these questions and the topic of per-parameter learning methods.